bextla20/Social-Network/README.md

 # Social-Network
-In his project try to predict by different algorithm for social network response.
+In this project try to predict by different algorithm for social network response.